Skip to main content

 Expand description

-CapVec<T, N> is a heap-allocated container that stores up to N elements of type T contiguously in memory.
-Unlike [Vec], the capacity is fixed at compile-time, and cannot grow.
-However, its length (len) can vary dynamically up to N.
+CapVec<T, N> stores up to N values of type T contiguously in a backing buffer.
+Unlike alloc::vec::Vec, its maximum capacity is fixed at compile time and never grows after construction.
+Its logical length can still change dynamically from 0 to N.

 use cap_vec::CapVec;